 NUCASLL requires everyone to wear a face covering or mask while they are in the clinic to help slow the spread of COVID 19.

 Patients and companions are asked to bring their own face covering or mask to wear.
 If you do not have a mask, NUCASLL will provide one.

 If you or a companion are unable to wear a mask while in our facility, please contact our office to schedule a telehealth visit or discuss other accommodations.

 Do not wear the mask around your neck or on your forehead.
 Your mask must cover your nose and mouth at all times.
 Do not touch the face covering, and if you do, wash your hands.

 Click here for guidance on how to properly wear a face mask.

-In an effort to help keep everyone safe from respiratory illness and reduce the risk of spread, all individuals, including patients and companions, who enter NUCASLL will be screened for temperature and other symptoms.
+In an effort to help keep everyone safe from respiratory illness and reduce the risk of spread, all individuals, including patients and companions, who enter NUCASLL will be screened for COVID symptoms.

-One of our team members will ask you screening questions when you call to schedule your appointment, when you arrive for your appointment, and again when you check in at the clinic.
+One of our team members will ask you screening questions when you call to schedule your appointment and when you check in at the clinic.
 Screening questions will inquire about current or past symptoms, including: